 Most environmental monitoring samples and analytical results were tracked in BNL's Environmental Information Management System (EIMS), a database system used to store, manage, verify, protect, retrieve, and archive BNL's environmental data.
-A small number of environmental samples that were not tracked in the EIMS were analyzed at a contract analytical laboratory (Chemtex Lab) that does not produce the electronic data deliverable package needed to enter the data into the EIMS.
 Tracking is initiated when a sample is recorded on a COC form.
-Copies of the COC forms and supplemental forms are provided to the project manager or the sample coordinator and forwarded to the data coordinator to be entered into the EIMS.
+Copies of the COC forms and supplemental forms are provided to the data coordinator to be entered into the EIMS.
 Each contract analytical laboratory also maintains its own internal sample tracking system (also known as a Laboratory Information Management System).

 Following sample analysis, the contract analytical laboratory sends the results to the BNL chemist and project manager for initial review.
-When required by project specific DQOs, the analytical data may also be sent to a BNL contract chemist for full data validation.
-Once results of the analyses are determined to be complete and of acceptable quality, the data are entered into the EIMS.
+When required by project specific DQOs, the analytical data may also be sent to an independent contract chemist for full data validation.
+Once the results of the analyses are determined to be complete and of acceptable quality, the data are entered into the EIMS.
 Once entered into EIMS, reports can be generated using a web-based data query tool.